srg-ics-uplb/systems-track-primer/JOINING.md

 Your letter (1 page, maximum 2 pages) should contain the following:

 1. **Introduction**
-   - Your name, degree program, year level
+   - Your name, year level
    - Your general interest in Computer Science and why systems appeals to you

 2. **Motivation**